Let me tell you something you might haven't heard before... YouTube gets 1.7 billion UNIQUE visitors every month!

-However, its popularity is a double-edged sword that ecommerce marketers have to handle with care.
+But its popularity became a double-edged sword that YouTube marketers and eCommerce business owners have to handle with care.

 Your channel should look and feel like an extension of your store and brand as a whole.
 Potential customers should immediately recognize your logo, color palette, and other basic branding elements.

-Keep in mind that it takes 5-7 brand impressions on average for someone to remember you.
-This is why it’s absolutely imperative that you intuitively look like the exact same company on every single platform.
+This is why it’s essential to look like the exact same company on every single platform.

-Once you have chosen a beautiful Shopify theme with a great layout for your ecommerce store (such as the Debutify theme), you should make sure to check out YouTube’s customization features and brand your channel with logos, images and design elements that match the look of your Shopify store.
+You should make sure to check out YouTube’s customization features.
+This will help you brand your YouTube channel with logos, images, and design elements that match the look of your Shopify store.

-If you’re struggling to produce enough content, a hack worth considering is creating some repeatable templates to help you churn out more posts without having to start from scratch every time.
+But if you’re struggling to produce enough content... a hack worth considering is creating some repeatable templates.
+This will help you produce more posts without having to start from scratch every time.

-That’s when most YouTube viewers have the time and are in the mood to curl up in bed with their laptops and enter the colloquial “YouTube rabbit hole” of basically binge-watching YouTube videos.
+That’s when most YouTube viewers have the time and are in the mood to curl up in bed with their laptops and enter the colloquial “YouTube rabbit hole.”

 There are two basic steps to going about this.

-How-to videos (aka explainer videos) and product FAQs are two of the most effective, engaging and easy-to-make types of videos you can use to leverage YouTube marketing for your Shopify store.
+Other examples are how-to videos (aka explainer videos) and product FAQs.
+These are two of the most effective, engaging, and easy-to-make types of videos you can use to talk about your eCommerce business.

-The key is to follow the same winning formula with all of them: educate, tell a story and recommend.
+The key is to follow the same winning formula when you create content:

 Also remember to include subtitles in all your YouTube videos to make them more accessible to those who suffer from hearing impairment, as well as viewers who simply prefer to watch with the sound off.